TUDelft-CITG/OpenCLSim/README.md

 ## Installation

-Installation using *pip install digital_twin* is not yet available.
+Installation using *pip install openclsim* is not yet available.
 Running following three lines in your command prompt will allow you installing the package as well:

 ``` bash
 # Download the package